Abeer958/Admin-Panel/README.md

 * Contact

 ## General Information
-I created this administration panel that shows user profiles, products, as well as transactions.
+I created this administration panel that shows user profiles, products, and user transactions.
+This project uses react-routing, react hooks such as: useContext/useState/useReducer, and SCSS.

 ### Purpose of this project
 To practice web design and routing.